tillrohrmann/cep-monitoring/README.md

 If the system should detect two temperature warnings for the same rack and with increasing temperatures, the system will generate an alert for this rack.

 *Note:* This program contains Java 8 lambdas.
- In order to run it directly from within IntelliJ you have to set `Java Compiler` in the preferences to `Eclipse`.
+ In order to run it directly from within IntelliJ you first have to build the project on the command line using Maven `mvn clean package`.